Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

 This course focuses on deriving actionable knowledge from data using algorithms and industry standard tools.
-It covers the complete process, key technologies, core machine learning algorithms, and programming used for business intelligence.
-Prerequisite: CIS 5357 and QMST 5336 both with grades of "C" or better.
+Topics covered are the complete process, key technologies, core machine learning algorithms, and programming used for business intelligence.
+Prerequisite: ISAN 5357 and ANLY 5336 both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.